Everest 2021: Everest’s gatekeeper – the Khumbu Icefall

 Avalanche off Everest West Shoulder onto Khumbu Icefall in 2008

-In the Autumn of 2019, a house-size piece of ice was barely hanging on about 3,000 feet above the Icefall.
-All of the teams attempting Everest that season ended their efforts fearing the serac would release just as they passed underneath similar to 2014.
+In the autumn of 2019, a house-sized piece of ice barely hung about 3,000 feet above the icefall.
+All of the teams attempting Everest that season ended their efforts, fearing the serac would release just as they passed underneath, similar to 2014.
 It’s now reported that it has released leaving a debris field across the Icefall.

 2019.10.05-Courtesy of Madison Mountaineering